-The Board of Directors has decided to propose Mr Paul Bulcke for election by the shareholders as Chairman.
-In his capacity as active, non-executive Chairman, Paul Bulcke, if elected, will receive - as all other non-executive members of the Board of Directors - a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
-The Chairman's remuneration reflects certain responsibilities for the direction and control of the Group including the support of the new CEO, the support of Nestlé Skin Health and Nestlé Health Sciences through the respective Strategic Advisory Boards and the direct leadership of Nestlé's interests in L'Oréal.
-Mr Bulcke will also chair the 2030 Water Resource Group (WRG), and represents Nestlé as member of the European Roundtable of Industrialists (ERT), and as member of the WEF International Business Council.
+In his capacity as active, non-executive Chairman, Paul Bulcke, if re-elected, will receive - as all other non-executive members of the Board of Directors - a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
+The Chairman's remuneration reflects certain responsibilities for the direction and control of the Group, the support of Nestlé Skin Health and Nestlé Health Sciences through the respective Strategic Advisory Boards and the direct leadership of Nestlé's interests in L'Oréal.
+Mr Bulcke also chairs the 2030 Water Resource Group (WRG), and represents Nestlé as member of the European Roundtable of Industrialists (ERT), and as member of the WEF International Business Council.
 The proposed remuneration includes all compensation received in relation to these activities.

-5-year history of Board of Directors compensation (including company contributions to social security)^(a):
+Five-year history of Board of Directors compensation (including company contributions to social security)(a):

-2012 CHF 12.1 million
+From AGM 2013 to AGM 2014 CHF 12.1 million

-2013 CHF 12.1 million
+From AGM 2014 to AGM 2015 CHF 11.3 million

-2014 CHF 11.3 million
+From AGM 2015 to AGM 2016 CHF 10.8 million

-2015 CHF 10.8 million
+From AGM 2016 to AGM 2017 CHF 10.0 million

-2016 CHF 10.0 million
+From AGM 2017 to AGM 2018 CHF 9.2 million